Home

 • Most pieces are signed and dated.

-• Quality of stones and settings are always striking.
+• The quality of stones and settings are always striking.

-• The company's skill with the poured glass technique means it can create both subtle and vibrant colours with varying degrees of translucency and opacity.
+• The company's skill with the poured glass technique means it can create both subtle and vibrant colors with varying degrees of translucency and opacity.

-• Pieces from the early 1990s onward are marked Histoire de Verre.
+• When identifying Costume Jewelry by Chanel from the early 1990s onward pieces will be marked Histoire de Verre.

 Kenneth Jay Lane: 1930-present